Celebrating Friendship in Old AgeJune 06, 2019

 Friendships and social bonds bring meaning, connection, and joy to our lives.
 Truly, we are never too old to make new friends.
-As we age, friendships can be especially therapeutic, preventing feelings of social isolation or loneliness.
+As we age, friendships can be especially therapeutic.

-In this edition of the True Blue blog, let’s take a look at the benefits of friendship in old age and how we foster friendships here at Canyon Creek, along with a very sweet feature about a very special friendship forged right here in one of our Utah-based communities, Canyon Creek Senior Living!
+In this edition of the True Blue blog, let’s take a look at the benefits of friendship in old age, along with a very sweet feature about a very special friendship forged right here in one of our Utah-based communities, Canyon Creek Senior Living!

 Benefits of Social Connection for Seniors